-Armed Offenders Squad responding to incident in West Auckland
+Armed standoff: Gun aimed at Eagle police helicopter in Taupaki, West Auckland

-The Armed Offenders Squad are responding to an armed incident in West Auckland after reports of a person aiming a firearm at the police helicopter.
+Armed police are responding to an incident in West Auckland after reports of a man aiming a firearm at the Eagle police helicopter.

 Cordons are in place at the scene on Red Hills Rd in Taupaki and police are asking motorists to avoid travelling through the area.

+A person commenting on a local Facebook group said a family member had left the cordon area at 5.30am but had to be questioned by police and have their vehicle searched before being allowed out.

+Another resident posted: "Something major, Nixon road shut by cops at the top of the hill down to Taupaki, lots of police, ambulance and tv news there."

-Inspector Kerry Watson told Newshub police were responding to a specific property in rural West Auckland when a person from a neighbouring property reportedly presented a firearm at the police helicopter.
+Inspector Kerry Watson said police were responding to a specific property in rural West Auckland when a person from a neighbouring property reportedly presented a firearm at the police helicopter.

 "We were focused on that address… however the police helicopter, whilst flying overhead, saw an individual from a different address come out and present a firearm at the helicopter."

-The Herald understands there has been a police presence at a property on the street since 1am.
+It is understood there has been a police presence at a property on the street since 1am.

 More to come.